rollbar/docs/guides/filtering-notifications.md

 | Threshold | Sets the High Occurrence Rate threshold
 | Window | Sets the High Occurrence Rate window

+You can use a regular expression in your notification filter if you wish.
+Rollbar uses [Python's regex engine](https://docs.python.org/2/library/re.html).

 #### Editing a Filter

 After adding a filter you can edit the filter by changing the form fields.
 Most of the filter fields